 Example: A client was interviewing with a company that rental cars.
 My client asked for the use of a rental car of his choosing as part of his contract.
 They agreed.

 What if the company does neither?
 If so, use Gambit 4.

-Your Gambit 4: Ask for incentives based on your Key Performance Indicators (KPIs).
+Your Gambit 4: Ask for incentives based on your KPIs.

-If the company does neither, ask to link additional compensation (bonus) to your future performance (your KPIs) with the performance review after a specified time (after 90-days, or six months).
+If the company does neither, ask to link additional compensation (bonus) to your future performance (your Key Performance Indicators (or KPIs) with a performance review after a specified time (after 90-days, or six months).
 If you do not already know your KPIs, ask for them.